Co-isometric weighted composition operators on Hilbert spaces of analytic functions: A review of weighted Hardy spaces

 The following simple result shows that one does not need to assume any further axioms that our spaces should satisfy in order to obtain the results that will be proved here.
 Moreover, it shows that under only a minimum set of assumptions we can produce examples of unitary WCOs on our spaces.
-We include the (quite simple) proof because of the lack of a specific reference. \begin{prop} Let $\ch$ be a Hilbert space of analytic functions in $\D$ that contains the polynomials and on which all point evaluations are bounded.
-The following statements are equivalent: \begin{itemize} \item[(a)] The monomials $\{z^n\,\colon\,n=0,1,2,\ldots\}$ form a complete orthogonal set in $\ch$. \item[(b)] The reproducing kernel has the form \eqref{eqn-ker}, where $\g (n) = \|z^n\|^{-2}$. \item[(c)] The norm of a function $f\in\ch$ whose Taylor series in $\D$ is $f(z)=\sum_{n=0}^\infty a_n z^n$ is given by